By using this site, you agree to the Privacy Policy and Terms of Use.

 Can You Freeze Cinnamon Spread?

 Yes.
 Freeze for up to 2 months.
-For convenience, portion into small rounds on parchment or freeze as a thin slab and break off pieces as needed.
+Portion into small rounds on parchment or press into a thin slab and wrap tightly so you can break off what you need.

 Nutritional Information (Per Serving)